 No – it is actually better for her not to have any litters before being spayed.
 Her risk of developing breast cancer increases if she is allowed to go through her first heat.
 And some females can become more aggressive after having a litter.

 “Will it cause my pet to become fat?”

-Your pet’s metabolism may be slowed due to hormonal changes after desexing.
+Your pet does require less energy after desexing due to reduced hormones.
 However this is easily managed by adjusting feeding and ensuring adequate exercise.
 There is no reason a desexed pet cannot be maintained at a good weight.